hyva-themes/magento2-hyva-admin/readme.md

 ### Requirements

 The module currently requires PHP 7.4, but I intend to refactor it so it works with PHP 7.3, too.
-Otherwise it should work with pretty much any Magento 2 version, as long as it `$escaper`...
-TODO: continue here.
+It should work with pretty much any Magento 2 version, as long as the `$escaper` is assigned in templates.

 ## Quickstart